radical-lab/con/README.md

 	* eternal intellectual property; start a company, and the copy rights will last half a decade, or so, years after it "dies" (which is never)
 	* getting the most out of your sick leave (and assignment extensions; academic integrity programs are inpirational!!! :D)
 		* goto psychologist, claim depression, and get paid to play video games while you recover
+			* having a `/bad|stressful/` day? boss yelled at you? don't climb out the window, jump off the building, so your family can sue them for $$$; just get paid to play video games instead
 		* goto doctor, claim back pain, and get a free full body massage
+			* no ergonomic chairs? no adjustable tables? no gym membership? don't claim compensation; just get a free full body massage instead, or maybe try acupuncture,..
 		* goto doctor, claim gastro (it means `/vomiting|diarrhoea/`), and get paid to convincingly eat beans
 		* goto med student friend, ask for forged doctors note, and this could probably work work too
+			* there's actually a med student in my dorm; i should ask for more of these
 	* slaves of shyam license; rationalisation of the main features of the license that will never change
 		* requiring all code written in the language to be floss, and human subject research
 			* infrastructure will automatically log usage; infrastructure requirement